Attica Group: History

-The company was established in 1918 in Piraeus, Greece under the name "General Company of Commerce and Industry of Greece".
+The company was established in 1918 in Piraeus, Greece, under the name "General Company of Commerce and Industry of Greece".
 In the beginning, it specialised in producing and trading flour under the name of "Attica Flour Mills SA".
-In 1922, the company changed hands and was renamed Attica Enterprises S.A., later revised to Attica Enterprises Holding S.A. before being shortened to Attica Group.
+In 1922, the company changed hands and was renamed Attica Enterprises S.A.
+This was later revised to Attica Enterprises Holding S.A. before being shortened to Attica Group.